marcsAtSkyhunter/Capper/README.md

 This version of the page will not even invoke our object to see what the greeting should really be, but it should be good enough to give us a simple display.
 Click the webkey in your browser, and confirm you now get a page representing our HelloGalaxy object.

-Please note the meta referrer=never tag in our page.
+Please note the meta/referrer/never tag in our page.
 You should always include this header when using webkeys.
 While the webkeys used by Capper, which place the credential in the fragment, are generally safe from being revealed via the referer header in most browsers, it is safer to explicitly request that the referer header be shut off.

+####Using Client-Side CapperConnect to Invoke Server-Side Methods

-To actually invoke our object with the "greet" method, get back the answer, and use it to display the actual Hello Galaxy greeting, we need to communicate with our resource using the Waterken protocol for webkey systems.
-A simple wrapper library for this protocol that allows us to make object invocations rather than fiddling ourselves with xhr requests can be found in capperConnect.js, which is included in the distribution under Capper/views/libs.
+To actually invoke our server-side object with the "greet" method, get back the answer, and use it to display the actual Hello Galaxy greeting in our page, we need to communicate with our server from the browser. capperConnect.js is a simple wrapper library for webkey protocol that allows us to directly make remote object method invocations (rather than fiddling ourselves with xhr requests and protocol). capperConnect.js is included in the distribution under Capper/views/libs.

-Upgrade the index.html file to import the Q promise package, CapperConnect, and a javascript file that contains the Hello Galaxy executable:
+To use CapperConnect, upgrade the index.html file to import the Q promise package, CapperConnect, and a javascript file that contains the Hello Galaxy executable:
 ```html
 <html>
 <head>